 FRA's approach to yardmaster hours of service applications is functional.
-When a yardmaster is engaged in or connected with the movement of trains, he or she is performing covered service as a train employee and is subject to § 21103 of the Federal hours of service laws (HSL).
+When a yardmaster is engaged in or connected with the movement of passenger trains, he or she is performing covered service as a passenger train employee and is subject to Title 49 Code of Federal Regulations (CFR) Part 228, Subpart F.